Curse of Xanathon: Reception

-Doug Cowie gave the module a positive review in Imagine magazine.
-He called it a "welcome addition to the list of Expert Set modules", but nevertheless had some problems with it.
-The detective-style module requires the player characters to proceed in an orderly fashion through five scenarios.
-Cowie noted that "No party of players that I have known ever does what they are supposed to, in the right order, through five different adventures."
-The players are railroaded by a non-player character who "pops up whenever the party is going astray" and three of the five adventures are initiated by an appearance of the ducal herald.
+Doug Cowie gave the module a positive review in Imagine magazine, calling it a "welcome addition to the list of Expert Set modules."
+However, Cowie noted that the detective-style module required the player characters to proceed in an orderly fashion through five scenarios, and commented "No party of players that I have known ever does what they are supposed to, in the right order, through five different adventures."
+Cowie also pointed out that the players are railroaded by a non-player character who "pops up whenever the party is going astray" and that three of the five adventures are initiated by an appearance of the ducal herald.
 In spite of this, Cowie thought that "this is a good module to play", and he specifically praised the way the town is presented.
-He finished his review by calling it "a module rich in character and invention", and "although it is unlikely that any party will follow through the story line [...] without a lot of guidance, if the DM can avoid making the players feel over-manipulated, there will be much enjoyment to be had."
+He concluded by calling it "a module rich in character and invention ... although it is unlikely that any party will follow through the story line [...] without a lot of guidance."

-The module received 7 out of 10 overall in a review by Jim Bambra in issue No. 48 of White Dwarf magazine.
-He called Curse of Xanathon a "detective adventure", though he said that it was "very much a programmed affair" and "players move through a series of distinct and logical stages, discovering clues as they go."
-He noted that if the players fail to follow the clues, the Dungeon Master must direct them to the next encounter, which cuts down on the amount of freedom available to them.
-Bambra deemed the module to be not as good as the contemporaneous releases for Advanced Dungeons & Dragons, but said it was superior to the two modules preceding it in the series, Isle of Dread and Castle Amber.
+In Issue 48 of White Dwarf, Jim Bambra called Curse of Xanathon a "detective adventure ... very much a programmed affair [where] players move through a series of distinct and logical stages, discovering clues as they go."
+Bambra pointed out that if the players fail to follow the clues, the Dungeon Master must direct them to the next encounter, which cuts down on the amount of freedom available to them.
+Bambra concluded by giving the adventure a rating of 7 out of 10, stating that the module was not as good as contemporaneous adventures released for Advanced Dungeons & Dragons, but thought it was superior to the two modules preceding it in the series, Isle of Dread and Castle Amber.

+The French RPG magazine La Gazette du Donjon gave this adventure a rating of 4 out of 5, saying, "This scenario has an impressive background.
+The plot is very enjoyable, with conspiracies, civil war and invasion awaiting your characters.
+The investigations are a little too simple, but the city is very pleasantly described with lots of details ...
+This module will delight players if it is led by a good DM."